 What are ad spy tools?

-When it comes to optimizing PPC ads, a key area to help improvement is by tracking your competition.
-And being able to use spy tools gives you the ability to get the type of insight that it can be hard to find anywhere else.
+When it comes to optimizing PPC ads, a key area to help improve is by tracking your competition.
+And being able to use spy tools gives you the ability to get the type of insight that can be hard to find anywhere else.
 These PPC tools take most of the guesswork out of tweaking your ads so you can beat your competition more often when it comes to paid search rankings.
-And many of them also monitor organic search rankings too, making them great tools for content marketers using both PPC and SEO.
+And many of them also monitor organic search rankings, making them great tools for content marketers using both PPC and SEO.

-Although there are many and variable ad tools, the one thing they have in common is that they track your ad performance vs your competition.
-And by collating that data you then have some great at-a-glance information to make informed decisions to change and optimize your ads.
+Although there are many variable ad tools, the one thing they have in common is that they track your ad performance vs. your competition.
+And by collating that data, you then have some great at-a-glance information to make informed decisions to change and optimize your ads.

-By viewing your competitor ads, you can see what is working for your competitors, track ranking positions, view competitors landing pages and analyze their ad copy or keyword bidding.
-Some spy tool even give you an estimated ad budget for your business competitors and will also show you where their ads are placing across multiple platforms.
-Most tools will allow you to track specific keywords or keyword groups and many will also offer alerts if your ads are underperforming.
+By viewing your competitor ads, you can see what is working for your competitors, track ranking positions, view competitors landing pages, and analyze their ad copy or keyword bidding.
+Some spy tools even give you an estimated ad budget for your business competitors and will also show you where their ads are placed across multiple platforms.
+Most tools will allow you to track specific keywords or keyword groups, and many will also offer alerts if your ads are underperforming.

 The best PPC spy tools

 SpyFu also has a cool feature called Kombat that lets you compare keyword overlap between two PPC campaigns.
-This allows you to refocus your campaigns, figure out which keywords have fierce competition, and adjust accordingly.
+This allows you to refocus your campaigns, determine which keywords have fierce competition, and adjust accordingly.